FAQs

 • What is an appraisal?

-An appraisal is a professional assessment of a property's market value, typically conducted by a licensed appraiser.
-Lenders require appraisals during the mortgage process to ensure the property's value supports the loan amount.
-The appraiser evaluates the property based on several factors, including its condition, location, size, and recent sales of comparable properties in the area.
+An appraisal is a professional estimate of a property's market value, typically conducted by a licensed appraiser.
+Lenders use appraisals during the loan process to ensure the home's value supports the amount of the loan.
+The appraiser evaluates the property by considering its condition, location, size, and recent sales of similar homes in the area.
+We can answer more questions about 20 year mortgages in Houston, TX, so call us if you need assistance!

 • What happens at closing?